shah2129/active-directory-javascript-graphapi-v2/README.md

 # MSAL JavaScript Sample Application with Bookings API

-The purpose of this repo is to provide an example of how to call the Microsoft Booking API.
+The purpose of this repo is to provide an example of how to call the Microsoft Bookings API.

-Here is the link to the Booking API documentation: https://docs.microsoft.com/en-us/graph/api/resources/booking-api-overview?view=graph-rest-beta
+Here is the link to the Bookings API documentation: https://docs.microsoft.com/en-us/graph/api/resources/booking-api-overview?view=graph-rest-beta